£600,000

 See which agents are selling fastest and at the best prices in Pilton, Somerset.

-Three-bedroom properties form the backbone of the market with 8 active listings, averaging £507,994.
+--- PASSAGE 5 --- Three-bedroom properties form the backbone of the market with 2 active listings, averaging £484,500.
 This bedroom count continues to prove popular with families and those seeking a practical family home that doesn't compromise on rural charm.
 The three-bedroom segment represents excellent value for money in the Pilton context, offering sufficient space for growing families while remaining accessible at prices below the million-pound mark.
 Many of these properties benefit from private gardens and off-street parking, features that command premium prices in any market.

-Four-bedroom properties tie with two-bedroom homes at 2 and 1 listings respectively, though the four-bed segment averages a premium £630,000 reflecting the additional space and family-friendly configuration.
+--- PASSAGE 6 --- Four-bedroom properties at 1 listings, and two-bedroom homes at 1 listings respectively, though the four-bed segment averages a premium £840,000 reflecting the additional space and family-friendly configuration.
 The limited supply in the two-bedroom segment is notable and may present opportunities for buyers seeking smaller properties or for sellers who might face less competition.
-Five-bedroom properties represent another 3 listings at the premium end, averaging £1,545,000 and appealing to buyers seeking substantial family homes with multiple reception rooms and extensive grounds.
+Five-bedroom properties represent another 1 listings at the premium end, averaging £2,285,000 and appealing to buyers seeking substantial family homes with multiple reception rooms and extensive grounds.

 Pilton is a quintessential Somerset village that balances rural tranquility with excellent connectivity to surrounding towns and cities.
 The village lies approximately 3 miles northeast of Shepton Mallet, a historic market town offering everyday amenities including supermarkets, independent shops, and schools.
 The larger city of Bristol is accessible within an hour's drive, providing comprehensive shopping, entertainment, and transport links including a mainline railway station.
 This makes Pilton particularly attractive to commuters who want rural living without sacrificing city access.